Lois Lane (Superman & Lois): Characterization

 Actress Elizabeth Tulloch was cast as Lois Lane in September 2018 for the crossover event Elseworlds.
 According to Tulloch, she got the role because she read a Superman II scene "joyfully".
-Tulloch became the eight actress to portray Lois in live action.
+Tulloch became the eighth actress to portray Lois in live action.
 When cast, Tulloch said "I'm so excited [...] to be playing the iconic Lois Lane on the Arrowverse," while also saying that she will be a "modern woman".
 When asked how is she going to portray the character on her own show, she responded by saying that she will try to combine the journalist and the mother in the most realistic way.
 She also described Lois as "badass", and that she may not have superpowers like her husband does, but she still is vital to the story.
 The executive producers described the character as "dogged, determined and brave".
 About her signing on appearing in her own show as Lois, she said that she was skeptical as it is a tough character, while also stating that "she's [Lois] wonderful".

 On what attracted her to play Lois Lane, Tulloch stated: "As far as strong women go, it doesn't get much more impressive or cool than Lois Lane.
 She was introduced in 1938 and from the time she's been introduced, she's remained incredibly appealing and popular and iconic for really understandable reasons: She is determined, she is unafraid, she is uncompromising, she is incredibly intelligent.
 All of those things are balanced out by a sort of lovable goofiness about her.
 To me, it's a dream come true to play someone as wonderful as Lois Lane."